drtinkerer/devfolio/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](issues).
+Contributions, issues, and feature requests are always welcome!
+Feel free to check the [issues page](https://github.com/drtinkerer/devfolio/issues).

 ## 💫 Show your support